cguzzon1998/analog_algorithm/README.md

 ### 2. Definition of the Spatial Domain

-The algorithm is designed to evaluate analogs based on two spatial domains:

-- **Synoptic Domain:** This is the larger domain used to evaluate the geopotential (GPT) fields for analog selection on a synoptic scale.
-The latitude and longitude boundaries are manually set within the script, and by default, are configured for the **Western Mediterranean Region (D09)** ([Philipp et al., 2010](#philipp2010))
+The algorithm is designed to evaluate analogs based on a specified spatial domain.
+It has been primarily developed and tested for evaluating analogs over a synoptic domain, with the **Western Mediterranean Region (D09)** as the default domain ([Philipp et al., 2010](#philipp2010)).

+The algorithm can also be run for other regions by modifying the *syn_coords* variables in the script's settings section.
+In such cases, it is necessary to download the corresponding ERA5 reanalysis data for the new region and compute the climatological fields for that area.
+This is required to perform seasonal standardization of the precipitation fields.
+To enable this process, the following flags in the settings section must be set to **True**: *ERA5_download* *ERA5_wts*, and *seasonal_standardization*.
+By default, the algorithm is configured for the D09 Western Mediterranean region (coordinates: [lon(-17, 9); lat(31, 48)]).

-- **Mesoscale Domain:** The extraction of precipitation fields for analogs can either be performed over the entire synoptic domain by setting the mesoscale domain equal to the synoptic domain, or limited to a specific sub-region. within the synoptic domain by defining different coordinates for the mesoscale domain.
-It is important to note that the Mesoscale domain must always be contained within the synoptic domain.
-By default is set up for Catalonia region (coords = [lon(0, 3.5); lat(40, 43)]).
+The evaluation of precipitation fields for the analog dates can be conducted over the entire synoptic domain by setting the mesoscale coordinates (*mes_coords*) to match the synoptic coordinates (*syn_coords*).
+Alternatively, the evaluation can be performed for a smaller region within the synoptic domain.
+In this case, the spatial domain for precipitation evaluation must be specified by modifying the *mes_coords* variables in the settings section.
+It is important to ensure that the mesoscale domain is always fully contained within the synoptic domain.
+By default, the mesoscale domain is set to the Catalonia region (coordinates: [lon(0, 3.5); lat(40, 43)]).

 ### 3. Flag for ERA5 Reanalysis Data downloading